littensy/charm/README.md

 > [!NOTE]
 > The documentation is a work-in-progress!
 Please refer to the [examples](#🚀-examples) section for more information on how to use Charm.

+## 🍀 Features

+- ⚛️ **Manage state with _atoms_.** Decompose state into small, distinct containers called _atoms_, as opposed to combining them into a single store.

+- 💪 **Minimal, yet powerful.** No concept of actions or middleware — write simple functions to read from and write to state.

+- 🔬 **Immediate updates.** Listeners run asynchronously by default, avoiding the cascading effects of deferred updates and improving responsiveness.

+- 🦄 **Like magic.** Selector functions can be subscribed to as-is — their memoization and dependencies are resolved for you.

+---

 ## 📦 Setup

 Install Charm for roblox-ts using your package manager of choice.